BrianEnigma/PotionsParty/README.md

 # Random Notes

 - Need small test-tube racks so students can carry their ingredients to a mixing station?
 Probably, yes.
 Simple, small.
 Rectangular?
 Circular?
 Looks worn, like it caught on fire once?  **<--- LOVE THIS!!**
 - Goblet of fire?
 What would it be for?
 Decoration?
 Put name in for some reason?
+(3D printing?
+Sculpted?)
 - Triwizard cup?
-- House decor?
+- House decor
     - Spine candle
     - Lighting
     - Something like this?
 [Do not open.
 Ghost inside.](https://twitter.com/haleshannon/status/1033394022960623616)